JackMcKechnie/Leveraging-Language-Formality-for-Sensitivity-Classification/Timelog.md

  - 1 Hour - Rerunning old tests to with the same train / test split

 ### 13 November 2021
- - 4 Hours - Reading about side information
+ - 4 Hours <br>
+              - Reading about side information <br>
               - Implementing LSTM model for inclusion of side information

 ### 15 November 2021
  - 1 Hour - Rerunning old tests to with the same train / test split